element-hq/element-web/docs/labs.md

 Adds a "Message layout" section under `Settings -> Appearance`, where the user can select their preferred message layout (e.g. IRC or Modern).
 Additionally, adds a new "Message bubbles" layout.

-## Pseudonymous Analytics opt-in (`feature_pseudonymous_analytics_opt_in`)

-Opts in to collection of pseudonymous analytics data via Posthog.
-See https://github.com/matrix-org/matrix-react-sdk/pull/6495

 ## Polls (`feature_polls`) [In Development]

 Polls are a way to gauge interest from your community about a certain topic with a simple voting mechanic